staffanu/museld/musecpp/README.md

 > Audio channel mapping

-I'm using the Portaudio library to output audio.
-For four-channel (mode A) MUSE audio the channels aren't mapped correctly, and I don't understand if it is possible to query the library which channel is which.
-The short term plan is to make it right on my laptop, but I suspect the channel indices might differ depending on audio hardware.
+The Portaudio library is used for audio output.
+For four-channel (mode A) MUSE audio, I've made the code right on my computer, but I don't understand if it is possible to query the library which channel is which, so probably the channels will be mixed up on other hardware/drivers.

 > Adjustable RF input sample rate